 Outings and visits

 NO TOYS IN THE NURSERY.
 Please leave toys at home.
-We have sufficient toys in the Nursery and nowhere to store ‘personal treasures’.
+We have sufficient toys in the Nursery and would hate for your child’s personal items to be misplaced or damaged.